-Note that by default, if f is a number, then the denominator of f is not always rationalized.
+Note that by default, if f is an algebraic function, then the denominator of f is not always rationalized.
 To force rationalization of the denominator, use the option 'rationalized'.

 For polynomials, radnormal attempts to preserve partial factorizations.
 Each factor is expanded and its coefficients are normalized.
 The option 'expanded' causes radnormal to expand all products.

 Rational functions are expressed in the form a/b where a and b are normalized polynomials, and gcd⁡a,b=1.
 Again, partial factorizations are preserved and the option 'expanded' applies.

 The function radnormal is mapped over sets, lists, and relations.

 Note that radnormal does handle expressions involving algebraic numbers in both indexed RootOf and radical notations (see RootOf/indexed).